The Lego Movie (Lego theme): Collectible minifigures

 The Lego Movie Series was released in February 2014 as a sub-brand of the Lego Minifigures theme and included 16 characters from The Lego Movie.

 The Lego Movie 2: The Second Part Series was released on 1 February 2019 as a sub-brand of the Lego Minifigures theme and included 20 characters from The Lego Movie 2: The Second Part.

 Duplo sets

-Emmet and Lucy's Visitors from the Duplo Planet set have also been produced as part of the Duplo theme and was released in December 2018.
+Emmet and Lucy's Visitors from the Duplos Planet set have also been produced as part of the Duplo theme and was released in December 2018.
 The set consists of 53 pieces with 2 Duplo figures.
 The included 4 buildable alien invaders from The Lego Movie 2: The Second Part film.
 It also included Duplo figures of Emmet and Lucy.
 These set are twice the length, height, and width of traditional Lego bricks, making them easier to handle and less likely to be swallowed by younger children.
 Despite their size, they are still compatible with traditional Lego bricks.